typegoose/typegoose/github-page/_guides/defaultClasses.md

 ---
-title: "Default Classes"
+title: 'Default Classes'
 redirect_from:
   - /guides/default-classes
   - /guides/default_classes
   - /guides/defaultclasses
 ---

-This Guide contains all default classes typegoose provides
+This Guide contains all default classes Typegoose provides.

-->Please know that all properties provied are just types to show which are available from mongoose, or stated otherwise
+->Please know that all properties provied are just types to show which are available from Mongoose, or stated otherwise.

 ### TimeStamps